-Find a Credible Self-Publisher & Avoid Vanity Presses
+Find a Credible Self-Publisher

-Retailers like Amazon are flooded daily with self-published books.
-And without those experienced and discerning gatekeepers, many of those books are simply not very high quality.
+Retailers like Amazon are flooded daily with self-published books; and without those experienced and discerning gatekeepers, many of those books are simply not very high quality.
 It can be hard to stand out when self-publishing your book.

 With the quality that traditional publishers ensure, and the access they provide, authors have a far better chance at getting onto bookstore shelves and in front of readers.
 You’ll stand out from the thousands of self-published books on Amazon and compete directly with the much smaller pool of high-quality titles from major publishers.

 There are now a wide range of hybrid and collaborative publishing companies that say they can provide this, but it’s absolutely crucial to make sure they are credible—especially since you’re opting to pay an up-front fee, instead of sacrificing most of your book’s earnings and creative control in the long-run.

 Sorting The Bad From The Good

 - So your first task when considering self-publishing your book through a hybrid publishing company is to make sure you’re dealing with a credible, vetted, and reputable company.

 - Their ‘Watchdog Advisory’ category tells you which services fail to follow their Code of Standards, receive consistent complaints, and have been subject to legal action.
 You can also find rankings of specific publishing companies by the Better Business Bureau.

-Finally, you should try to speak to authors that have worked with a company in the past.
+- Finally, you should try to speak to authors that have worked with a company in the past.
 If they have confidence that their clients are satisfied, a good publishing company will provide you with this opportunity.

-There’d be nothing inherently wrong with that model if it authors knew what they were getting ahead of time.
+There’d be nothing inherently wrong with that model if its authors knew what they were getting ahead of time.
 The problem is that many of these companies are anything but transparent about what services they do and don’t provide, and use high-pressure sales techniques to prey on authors—especially those frustrated by trying to get a deal with a major publisher.